rinvex/cloudinit/README.md

 > **Notes:**

 > 1. Some configurations has been ommitted since the default AWS Ubuntu AMI, and the default DigitalOcean Ubuntu Droplet has these config by default.
-> 2. Notice that the provisioning script uses **rinvex** as a default user system-wide, change if required.
+> 2. Notice that the provisioning script uses **coworkit** as a default user system-wide, change if required.
 > 3. This is intended to be just web server, that's why no database or other software config included.
 > 4. Tested only in AWS EC2 Ubuntu 16.04, but should work with DigitalOcean droplets as well.
 > 5. Log file found on provisioned server here: `/var/log/cloud-init-output.log`